Birthing mothers: your body in the first week after birth

 Urinary and bowel incontinence in the first few months after birth

-In the early months after birth, you might find that you accidentally urinate or have accidental bowel motions, especially when you laugh, cough or sneeze.
+In the early months after birth, you might find that you have incontinence – that is, you might accidentally urinate or have accidental bowel motions, especially when you laugh, cough or sneeze.

 This will usually fix itself as your swelling goes down, sensation comes back and muscles get stronger.
 Pelvic floor exercises to strengthen your muscles can help.

-Weight loss normally happens gradually after birth.
+Weight loss usually happens gradually after birth.
 Healthy eating and gentle exercise like walking can help with losing weight.
 Breastfeeding can help too.

-If you were overweight before you got pregnant and you would like to lose weight, talk with your health professional.
+If you were overweight before you got pregnant and you’d like to lose weight, talk with your GP, dietitian or child and family health nurse.
 If you’re losing too much weight and are underweight, it’s also a good idea to talk with your health professional.

 You might lose some hair from your head in the months after giving birth.
-This won’t last and should settle down when your baby is about six months old.
+This won’t last and should settle down when your baby is about 6 months old.

 You might have stretch marks on your tummy, hips and breasts during pregnancy.
-After the birth, the marks usually change, fading from a red to a silvery colour and getting smaller.
-Some women try to reduce stretch marks with laser therapy and retinol creams.
+After the birth, the marks usually change, fading from a dark colour to a silvery colour.
+The marks usually get smaller too.

 Your relationship in the early months of parenthood

-If you have a partner, becoming parents is a big change for the two of you.
-Some couples find a deeper connection, but others need time to adjust to being parents.
+If you have a partner, becoming parents is a big change for both of you.
+Some couples find a deeper connection, but others need time to nurture their relationship as parents.

-Your feelings about sex and intimacy can depend on many things – your birth experience, pain, tiredness, the demands of caring for your baby and how you feel about your body after pregnancy and birth.
+Your feelings about sex and intimacy can depend on many things – your birth experience, pain, tiredness, the demands of caring for your baby and your feelings about your body after pregnancy and birth.